 Delhi CM Kejriwal flags off 104 new buses

 Delhi Chief Minister Arvind Kejriwal flagged off 104 new buses on Friday, four days before travel would be made free of cost for women on DTC and cluster buses in the national capital.
-Flagging off buses from a bus depot at Dwarka Sector 22, Kejriwal said that it is a huge step towards providing convenience to the people and will strengthen Delhi's public transport.
+Flagging off buses from a bus depot at Dwarka Sector 22, Kejriwal said the step would boost Delhi's public transport system.

 According to him, the contract of 650 low floor buses has already been awarded by the transport department for three clusters and these buses will start from January 2020.
 The tender for balance 350 buses is being floated soon, the chief minister said.